-Some injuries are more serious than others, but all of them carry risks disease risks such as rabies, as well as the emotional trauma of a violent dog attack.
+Certain dog bite injuries are more severe than others; however, all of them carry risks disease risks such as rabies, as well as the emotional trauma of a violent dog attack.

-What to Do If You Have Been Bitten By a Dog
+What to Do If You Were Bit by a Dog?

-After a dog bite it’s important you get medical treatment as soon as possible.
-Even if your injury does not seem serious, there is a risk the dog that bit you was carrying rabies or another transferable disease.
+After a dog bite, it’s important you get medical treatment as soon as possible.
+Even if your dog bite injury does not seem serious, there is a risk the dog that bit you was carrying rabies or other transferable diseases.
 Additionally, medical professionals will provide documentation of your injuries that will assist if you pursue a claim against the owner.

 Take pictures of any injuries inflicted on you, and take down the name and address of the dog’s owner, as well as the breed of the dog.
 Collect contact information for anyone who may have seen the attack as well, because they may be important witnesses if the dog owner attempts to claim that the attack was provoked.

-Report the attack to animal control or to the police, and describe the dog and the circumstances under which the attack happened.
-Then be sure to contact a dog bite lawyer at Pierce Skrabanek for a consultation.
-Our consultation are free and confidential, and carry no obligation.
+Report the attack to animal control or the police, and describe the dog and the circumstances under which the attack happened.
+Then be sure to contact a Houston dog bite lawyer at Pierce Skrabanek for a consultation.
+Our consultations are free, confidential, and carry no obligation.
 Take a moment to learn more about your rights by calling (832) 690-7000.

 Proving Your Texas Dog Bite Case